 How do I force git pull to overwrite local files?

-When working on a project with a team, you might stumble upon error messages like these when trying to perform a "git pull" in your repository:
+When working on a project with a team, you might stumble upon error messages like these when trying to pull from a remote repository:

 error: Your local changes to the following files would be overwritten by merge: ...